 Close social ties have long been an important outcome to foster within the counseling process (Li & Persaud, 2018).
-The same message is echoed within the Christian faith to reach out to others for help and support (Galatians 6:2).
+The same message is echoed within the Christian faith to reach out to others for help and support (Thomas, 2013).
+(Galatians 6:2).
 However, single individuals from adolescents to early adulthood experience an increased amount of loneliness and difficulty in making connections with others (Bucher et al., 2019).
 These individuals are often seen as strange from the society at large, especially the longer they remain single into their adulthood.
 The focus continues to remain on romantic relationships as the primary method for overcoming loneliness and finding relational support.
 This is a transition from attachment to parents to a spouse.
 However, there has been little focus on non-romantic relationships as another healthy way to combat the loneliness that singles experience and that could create an environment that increases pornography use.

 The concept of intimate relationships can be a difficult one to grasp outside of romance.
 The term intimacy has been hijacked by culture to mean sex and sexuality.
-Terms such as “intimates” can refer to underwear and “being intimate” contains the connotation of physicality.
+Terms such as “intimates” can refer to underwear and “being intimate” contains the connotation of physicality (Robinson et al., 2018).
 However, considering intimacy from an emotional perspective allows the idea of a close friendship to also be emotionally intimate.
 Thus, for the sake of this article, intimate relationship will describe a close emotional relationship that is not romantic.
-The need for singles to know and be able to develop these types of relationships is strong.
-Especially considering those in early adulthood who are transitioning their attachments from parents to others, there is the large potential for loneliness without direction.
+The need for singles to know and be able to develop these types of relationships is strong (Bucher et al., 2019; Butler et al., 2018).
+Especially considering those in early adulthood who are transitioning their attachments from parents to others, there is the large potential for loneliness without direction (Braun-Courville & Rojas, 2009).

 Gender can also play a role in the needs for developing intimate relationship as well.
-Men generally have a harder time developing intimate non-romantic relationships with others more than women (Robinson et al., 2018).
+Studies indicate that men generally have a harder time developing intimate non-romantic relationships than women (Hruschka, 2010; Kring, & Gordon, 1998).
 While women also struggle to connect at times, close intimate female relationships are generally seen as culturally acceptable.
-The outcome leaves men with little to no connectedness and acceptance after leaving the attachments of home.
-Several factors can play into this lack of connectedness including social and cultural structure, fear of being labeled a homosexual, and lack of understanding how to become emotionally close with someone else.
+Several factors can play into this lack of connectedness including social and cultural structure, fear of being labeled a homosexual, and lack of understanding how to become emotionally close with someone else(Robinson et al., 2018).
 Robinson et al. (2018) lays out several aspects of what they call a “bromance.”
 They argue that moving this term from the comedic undertones it has traditionally found in culture can benefit men in connecting intimately with other men.
 In order to develop this type of close relationship several characteristics were found.
 First, there was much emphasis placed on shared interests by all parties involved in the relationship.
 Next, emotional intimacy was highlighted as another important factor.
 This emotional intimacy contained the idea that each person should be vulnerable and be able to disclose information readily to each other.
 Trust and love were important factors necessary to develop this vulnerability.
 Finally, there were elements of physical intimacy found within these relationships.
 These displays of intimacy took the form of hugs and even casual nudity.
 The characteristics of these “bromances” for men boiled down to relationships that were free of judgement.